hk135/arch-initcpio-getroot/README.md

 tar_opts: options to pass to tar, by default -zxf which will untar without output (allowing for the curl progress meter)
 	 when I added v to the opts I found I was waiting for the output to finish much longer than I would have otherwise

+### get_rootfs_rsync
+This hook will download using rsync and untar into the new root folder

+CMDLINE options:

+rsync_source: REQUIRED source for rsync
+rsync_opts: options to pass to rsync, by default "-a --numeric-ids --progress"

+Issues:
+Couldn't get Symlinks to download as Symlinks increasing the memory footprint